Softwaretom007/EWS-managed-api-core/README.md

 - Added HttpClientFactory for HTTPClient (disposing causes timewait state on closed port - fatal for server application)
 - Remaked config to be static (one time init at startup)
-- Autodiscover part isn't converted to "static" HTTPClient.
+- Autodiscover part isn't converted (without HTTPClientFactory).
 I don't need that part.
 So feel free to modify.
 - Despite SetHandlerLifetime, HTTPClient is creating new connection after approx. 2 minutes of inactivity.

 # Initialization: